Determining fault in a chain-reaction car accident can be difficult, especially one involving a number of vehicles and drivers.

 In a chain reaction car accident, one car hits another, then that car hits another and so on.
 It is normally the case that the driver of the first car to strike is responsible for the entire accident.
 In states that are purely at-fault states, the driver who started the chain reaction would usually bear the liability of the entire car accident.

-Since Missouri is a comparative at-fault state, the actions of each driver are be examined to see if there were any other circumstances that might make another driver, besides the one that started the chain reaction, responsible, so determining negligence may be an in-depth process.
+Since Missouri is a comparative at-fault state, the actions of each driver will be examined to see if there were any other circumstances that might make another driver, besides the one that started the chain reaction, responsible, so determining negligence may be an in-depth process.

 Liability for Chain-Reaction Car Accidents

 In most chain-reaction accident cases, multiple drivers make a claim for compensation, with each of them claiming others to be at fault for the accident.
-This makes it necessary to determine the share of negligence of each claimant.
+This makes it necessary to determine the share of the negligence of each claimant.
 In some rare situations, only one person may be held 100 percent responsible for the accident.
 When you are involved in a multi-vehicle accident, you will need to prove that you do not share fault for the accident.
 If you were following the vehicle ahead of you too closely, you may share partial fault for the accident.
 However, if another vehicle hits your vehicle from behind, you may be entitled to full compensation, depending on a number of factors.

 Evidence Used to Determine Liability